These are all the countries UK travellers can visit without quarantine

 You must fill out a ‘health declaration’ form before departure and present a negative test result from within the past 72 hours on arrival.
 There are no direct flights.

+Greece (but only the islands of Corfu, Crete, Rhodes, Zakynthos and Kos)

-All visitors, including British travellers, are now subject to random testing at Greek ports and airports.
+As of November 14, mainland Greece and most of its islands will be removed from the ‘travel-corridor’ list.
+Brits will only be able to visit Corfu, Crete, Rhodes, Zakynthos and Kos without having to self-isolate on their return.
+All visitors to Greece, including British travellers, are now subject to random testing at ports and airports.
 If chosen, you will then have to move directly on to your accommodation, where you will be required to quarantine for 14 days in the event of a positive result.
 You must also fill out this ‘passenger locator’ form before you leave, and provide a negative test result from within the past 72 hours on arrival.
-Flights are now available through Wizz Air, Ryanair and BA.
+Most flights have been cancelled due to England’s nationwide lockdown.

 As of October 25, the Maldives is now on the UK’s ‘travel-corridor’ list.
 All international visitors must present a negative test result from within 96 hours of arrival.
 British Airways is already running direct flights.